infinum/rails-handbook/Files On S3.md

 ![New bookmark](/images/cyberduck_bookmark.jpg)

-2. Fill out the fields with information from your S3 secrets.
+2. Fill in the information from your S3 secrets.

 ![Bucket info](/images/cyberduck_bucket_info.jpg)

-3. Double click your bookmark and fill out the Secret Access Key.
+3. Double click your bookmark and fill in the Secret Access Key.

 ![Connection](/images/cyberduck_connection.jpg)